Covisint/api-raml/README.md

     $ docker run --rm -v "$PWD":/raml venkytv/covisint-api-console gencsv

+### Advanced

+By default, the tool collapses empty nodes in the filtered RAML files.
+To disable this behaviour, set the `collapse_empty` variable to false for the docker run.

+    $ docker run -it --rm -v "$PWD":/raml -p 9000:9000 -e "collapse_empty=false" venkytv/covisint-api-console

 ### Debugging

 To get a shell within the docker container, pass the "bash" argument to the